smaht-dac/submitr/docs/source/installation.rst

     pip install smaht-submitr

-Less experienced users may want to start with the following `prerequisites <installation_prerequisites.html>`_, which will introduce some basics for installing and working with Python (including dependencies) on the terminal command-line:
+Less experienced users may want to start with these `prerequisites <installation_prerequisites.html>`_, which will introduce some basics for installing and working with Python on the terminal command-line:

 .. toctree::
   :maxdepth: 1

   installation_prerequisites

-You can then proceed with the rest of these instructions to setup a virtual Python environment and install ``smaht-submitr``.
+The rest of these instructions will guide you through the setup of a (optional) virtual Python environment, and then the actual installation ``smaht-submitr``.

 .. tip::
    You need an SMaHT account to use this software.
 For information an obtaining an account please see: